raspberrypilearning/python-web-server-with-flask/en/step_2.md

 --- task ---
 From the **Programming** menu, open **Thonny**.
 --- /task ---
 --- task ---
-Save the new file with the name `app.py` inside the `webapp` folder you just created.
---- /task ---

---- task ---

-Add this Python code into the `app.py` file, then **save** the file.
+Add this Python code into the blank file.

 --- code ---
 ---